apache/aurora/docs/features/job-updates.md

 - If an instance is not present in the scheduler but is present in the new config, then the instance is created.
-- If an instance is present in both the scheduler and the new config, then the client diffs both task configs.
+- If an instance is present in both the scheduler and the new config, then the scheduler diffs both task configs.
 If it detects any changes, it performs an instance update by killing the old config instance and adds the new config instance.

-The Aurora client continues through the instance list until all tasks are updated, in `RUNNING,` and healthy for a configurable amount of time.
-If the client determines the update is not going well (a percentage of health checks have failed), it cancels the update.
+The Aurora Scheduler continues through the instance list until all tasks are updated and in `RUNNING`.
+If the scheduler determines the update is not going well (based on the criteria specified in the UpdateConfig), it cancels the update.

 Update cancellation runs a procedure similar to the described above update sequence, but in reverse order.
 New instance configs are swapped